The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: DISCUSSION

-Our slope values are much shallower than previous SMF studies of field galaxies (e.g., \cite{Ilbert2013}; \citealp{Mortlock2014}; \citealp{Tomczak_2014}; \citealp{McLeod2021}).
+Our slope values are much shallower than previous SMF studies of field galaxies (e.g., \citealp{Ilbert2013}; \citealp{Mortlock2014}; \citealp{Tomczak_2014}; \citealp{McLeod2021}).
 There is a clear lack of evolution in $\alpha$ with redshift for previous field studies.
 The difference in $\alpha$ between field and cluster implies that the SMF is dependent on environment - i.e. galaxies evolve differently in field environments compared to dense cluster environments.
 This is supported by studies that have examined the impact of the environment on the SMF (e.g., \citealp{vanderBurg2013}; \citealp{Etherington2017}; \citealp{vanderBurg2020}).
-For example, \cite{vanderBurg2013} observed a notable difference in the shape of the total galaxy SMF between the clusters and the field environment at $z \sim 1$. \cite{vanderBurg2013} attributes this difference to a result of a larger proportion of quiescent galaxies in high-density environments such as clusters.
+For example, \cite{vanderBurg2013} observed a notable difference in the shape of the total galaxy SMF between the clusters and the field environment at $z \sim 1$.
+They attribute this difference to a result of a larger proportion of quiescent galaxies in high-density environments such as clusters.
 A study by \cite{Etherington2017} on the environmental dependence of the SMF using a large galaxy dataset from DES, found a larger fraction of massive galaxies in dense regions than in low-density environments for $z < 0.75$.
 In addition, simulation studies also point towards a significant difference between the low-mass slope of the field SMF and cluster SMF at $z < 1$ (\citealp{Furlong2015}; \citealp{Ahad2021}).
 While the field SMF is found to evolve towards a moderately steeper $\alpha$ with increasing redshift, the cluster SMF evolves towards a flatter low-mass slope at high-$z$ \citep{Ahad2021}.

-The absence of the faint/low-mass end upturn in the composite cluster SMF (see Section \ref{subsec:SingleSchechter}) suggests that clusters are still assembling at $0.2 < z < 0.8$, and many satellite galaxies are recently accreted from the field.
+The absence of a strong faint/low-mass end upturn in the composite cluster SMFs (see Section \ref{subsec:SingleSchechter}) is identified by the minimal/lack of deviation of low-mass galaxy number counts from the single Schechter function.
+This could suggest that clusters are still assembling at $0.2 < z < 0.8$, and many satellite galaxies are recently accreted from the field.
 This supports the idea of downsizing in quenching, as massive galaxies are quenched earlier, while low-mass galaxies quench later.
+However, as noted in Section \ref{subsec:SingleSchechter}, a caveat to this analysis is that our shallow stellar mass limit may be disguising a clear upturn that is observed at $M_* < 10^{9.5} \rm{M_{\odot}}$ in field SMF studies (e.g., \citealp{Adams2021}).